pac4j/pac4j/documentation/blog/openid_federation_with_pac4j_and_connect2id.md

 And we use the automatic registration mode (the simplest way): `op.federation.clientRegistrationTypes=automatic`.

-Stop and start again the Connect2id server.
+Stop and restart the Connect2id server.
 You should see this welcome page on `http://127.0.0.1:8080/c2id`:

 <div class="text-center">
   <img alt="Connect2id welcome page" src="/img/blog/2026_04/c2id_welcome.png" />